Dadin Kowa Dam: Description

 26,000 people were displaced by the reservoir, receiving little assistance for resettlement.

 The reservoir is suspected to be a major breeding site for black flies, which cause river blindness.

 The water supply project was built at a cost of about N8.2billion by CGC Nigeria, a Chinese company, completed during the administration of Governor Mohammed Danjuma Goje.
 In 2010 it was providing about 30,000 cubic meters daily, treated at a plant three kilometers from the dam before being piped to storage reservoirs in Gombe while supplying communities along the road.

-In August 2001 the federal government announced that it would spend $32 million to complete the Dadin Kowa Dam power generation facilities.
+In August 2001, the federal government announced that it would spend $32 million to complete.

+the Dadin Kowa Dam power generation facilities.

 In March 2009 N7 billion was allocated to complete the hydro-electrical generation component of the dam, and another N500 million to complete the canal, which would irrigate 6,600 hectares of farmland.

 In August 2009 Governor Goje said that less than N600 million was needed to provide the canals.

 After prioritization by the government for completion of the project in 2016, the ministry concluded completion of the dam in August 2021.
 As of September 2021, the Ministry of Power hadn't enabled full use of energy from the dam as part of the grid.

+Appearance of Hippopotamus in the Dadin Kowa dam

+Around 2015, a hippopotamus appeared in Dadin Kowa and became a threat to the community where it destroyed their farm produce and stopped them from going to their farms.
+According to one wildlife officer, he said the hippo came from Kiri Dam.
+He also said the hippo passed through Shani Local Government through some parts of Nafada and Funakaye Local Government Areas, the hippo was killed by the soldiers with the help of local hunters.